 - Always read and carefully follow care labels in clothing for best results.
 Even though acetate and triacetate fabrics can be washed, some garments may recommend dry cleaning only to preserve the shape and structure of the garment.
 If you are a novice at laundry or the garment is expensive, follow the dry cleaning recommendation.

 - If the care label indicates that the acetate or triacetate garment can be washed, always use cold water.
 Hand washing acetate clothes is recommended to prevent excessive wrinkling and damage.
 Use a gentle detergent and do not twist or wring the garment.

-- If a washer is used, do not overload the washer, choose the gentle cycle and a reduced speed spin cycle.
-Too much agitation and high speed spinningt can produce excessive wrinkles that can be very difficult to remove from acetate and triacetate fabrics.
+- If a washer is used, do not overload the washer, choose the gentle cycle, and a reduced speed spin cycle.
+Too much agitation and high speed spinning can produce excessive wrinkles that can be very difficult to remove from acetate and triacetate fabrics.

 - Skip the clothes dryer and allow acetate and triacetate clothes to air dry.
 Excessive heat may cause the garment to shrink and that cannot be reversed.

-- If the garment must be ironed, use a low temperature and a pressing cloth to prevent the melting of fibers creating holes or shiny spots.
+- If the garment must be ironed, use a low temperature and a pressing cloth to prevent the melting of fibers that create holes or shiny spots.

 - To remove stains, follow the instructions for specific stains.
 NEVER use acetone or organic solvents like turpentine on acetate or triacetate because the fibers will dissolve.
 Again, this can not be reversed.